iFixit/formy/readme.md

    Custom components are a necessity for adding default styles and custom html to a form field.

    When a field is rendered, it's component is retrieved by accessing its `componentLibrary` property and retrieving the component associated with its `type` property.
+Here's an example of a custom component library extending Formy's [`Form.defaultComponentLibrary`](#formdefaultcomponentlibrary):

    ```jsx
    const customComponentLibrary = {